 Dr. Konzer is Board Certified through both the American Board of Psychiatry and Neurology and the National Board of Physicians and Surgeons in Psychiatry and also Child/Adolescent Psychiatry.
 She grew up in the suburbs of Flint, Michigan, and was involved in multiple sports throughout her childhood.
 Her athletic passion was in playing soccer.

-She received her Doctor of Osteopathic Medicine (DO) from Chicago College of Osteopathic Medicine.
+She received her Doctor of Osteopathic Medicine (DO) from the Chicago College of Osteopathic Medicine.
 Moving back to Michigan, she attended Michigan State University, where she completed an Osteopathic Internship, a General Psychiatry Residency, and a Child/Adolescent Psychiatry Fellowship.
-While at MSU, she received additional training and specialization in Sports Psychiatry.
+While at MSU, she received additional training and specialization in Sport Psychiatry.